technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

     ![A screenshot of a computer program Description automatically generated](./media/image9.png)

-7. Once you run the ‘git push’ command, you may asked to connect to GitHub by **signing in with your browser.**
+7. Once you run the ‘git push’ command, you may be asked to connect to GitHub by **signing in with your browser.**

     ![A screenshot of a computer screen Description automatically generated](./media/image10.png)

-8. On the Authorize Git Credential Manager window, click on the **Authorize git-ecosystem** to complete the git push command.
+8. On the Authorise Git Credential Manager window, click on the **Authorise git-ecosystem** to complete the git push command.

     ![A screenshot of a computer Description automatically generated](./media/image11.png)

-9. Then, navigate to the powershell again and you’ll see that the push command is successful.
+9. Then, navigate to the PowerShell again, and you’ll see that the push command is successful.

     ![A screenshot of a computer program Description automatically generated](./media/image12.png)